Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Sandra Dickinson will be 76 - credited as Maggie in The Ghosts of N Space(Misc)
+Sandra Dickinson was 76 - credited as Maggie in The Ghosts of N Space(Misc)

 Sandra Dickinson is an American-British actress.